 In Bill’s story, found in the book of Alcoholics Anonymous, we find the statement “For if an alcoholic failed to perfect and enlarge his spiritual life through work and self-sacrifice for others, he could not survive the certain trials and low spots ahead”.
 In the Forward of the Twelve Steps and Twelve Traditions book we find “ A.A.’s twelve steps are a group of principles, spiritual in their nature, which, if practiced as a way of life, can expel the obsession to drink and enable the sufferer to become happily and usefully whole“.
 In the AA preamble “How it works” it states “we are willing to grow along spiritual lines”.

 It has been proven over and over again that the A.A. program is an effective 12-step process that facilitates a positive change in our character, provided we do some work.
-The life changing properties of the steps strongly recommends that we constantly work at enlarging our god consciousness, attempt to minimize the effects that our character defects and own self-centered desires has on others, and to practice spiritual principles of behavior in all of our affairs.
-These factors are the mainstay of our spiritual life and are necessary to reach and maintain long-term sobriety and its benefits of peace and serenity.
+The life changing properties of the steps strongly recommends that we constantly work at enlarging our god consciousness, take actions to minimize the effects that our character defects and own self-centered desires has on others, and to practice spiritual principles of behavior in all of our affairs.
+These factors are the mainstay of our spiritual life and are necessary to reach and maintain long-term sobriety and reap its fruitful benefits of peace and serenity.

 But how does one perfect and enlarge our spiritual life and what is meant by “spiritual lines” and what exactly are spiritual principles?
 Is spirituality more than just prayer and meditation practices and how is our spiritual life related to our character, the face that others see, as demonstrated by our behavior?
 These are questions we need to answer because in order to build healthy character we must have the proper foundation.
 The simple understanding is that working the 12 steps will bring a spiritual awakening and that spiritual growth is a result of practicing spiritual principles.
 The task is to do so in all our affairs.
 These are basic elements of the program that over time produce a change in our character, as our common collective experience bears out.
+But there is more available and the goal should be a godlike character, which according to the bible is achievable.

 This article begins a series of informative articles that will help in understanding good character, as God sees it, and what is our part compared to God’s part in order for godlike character to be produced.
 The central theme of these articles is on building godly character, which when based on spiritual principles of behavior is the desired process of enlarging our spiritual life.